tari-project/tari/RFC/src/RFC-0170_NetworkCommunicationProtocol.md

 Propagation of completely private discovery request, hidden as an encrypted data message, can be performed as a broadcast through the entire network using the Gossip protocol.
 Propagation of public discovery requests can be performed using more efficient directed propagation using the Kademlia protocol.
 As encrypted message with visible destinations tend to not be of interest to the rest of the network, directed propagation using the Kademlia protocol to forward these messages to the correct parties are preferred.
+Privacy of a CCs online address, whom is sending a transaction to a Base Node, may be enhanced if the transaction is encrypted and sent to a Base Node with a node ID that is not the closest to the CCs node ID.
+This should prevent linking a transaction to the originating online address.

 This same encryption technique can be used to send encrypted messages to a single node or a group of nodes, where the group of nodes have shared identification keys.
 A Validation Committee is an example of a group of CNs that have shared identification keys for the committee.